Playland at the PNE is Vancouver’s amusement park with all kinds of rides including a roller coaster, bumper cars and fun kiddy rides.

 Tickets Prices

-There are two different season passes to choose from for Playland in 2024.
-The Fun Pass costs $109 and allows access to kid-friendly rides.
-The Thrill Pass, meanwhile, costs $129.
-This pass is for people over 48 inches tall and includes access to the kid-friendly rides.
-If you purchase season passes now, you stand to save $20 off the listed price.
-Both types of passes are available at the gate for a little more than the listed price.
-Applicable taxes and fees are included in the price.
+There are two different season passes to choose from for Playland.
+In 2025 the Fun Pass costs $109 and allows access to kid-friendly rides.
+The Thrill Pass, meanwhile, costs $149.
+This pass is for people over 48 inches tall and included access to the kid-friendly rides.
+(Note: If you buy your season passes by May 21st you can save $20.
+Early-bird prices are $89 for the Fun Pass and $129 for the Thrill Pass.)

 Playland Rides

-The following rides were running at Playland, at least to start the 2023 season:
+The following rides ran at Playland, at least to start the 2024 season:

-AtmosFear, Balloon Explorers, The Beast, Breakdance, Bug Whirled, Cedar Rapids Log Flume, Dizzy Drop, Enterprise, Flutterbye, Gladiator, Hell’s Gate, Honeybee Express, Kettle Creek Mine Coaster, Merry-Go-Round, Pirate Ship, Rock’n’Cars, Sea-to-Sky Swinger, Sweet Escape Mini Golf, Tea Cups, Westcoast Wheel and the Wooden Roller Coaster.
+AtmosFear, Balloon Explorers, The Beast, Breakdance, Bug Whirled, Cedar Rapids Log Flume, Dizzy Drop, Enterprise, Flutterbye, Gladiator, Hell’s Gate, Honeybee Express, Kettle Creek Mine Coaster, Merry-Go-Round, Pirate Ship, Rock’n’Cars, Sea-to-Sky Swinger, Sweet Escape Mini Golf, Tea Cups and the Westcoast Wheel.

 Cap’n KC, Choppers and Cool Cruzers were also running, but not on weekdays in June.

-For more information about each ride, along with rides that may return in the future, check out our Playland Rides article.
+For an idea of what some of the rides look like, watch the video below.
+It was filmed during Fright Nights.
+To learn more about each ride, along with rides that may return in the future, check out our Playland Rides article.

 Tips & Advice